Pakistan Super League

-The Pakistan Super League (PSL) is a professional Twenty20 cricket league contested by six teams representing six cities of Pakistan.
-The league was founded in 2015 with five teams by the Pakistan Cricket Board (PCB).
-Instead of operating as an association of independently owned teams, the league is a single entity in which each franchise is owned and controlled by investors.
+The Pakistan Super League (PSL), also known as HBL PSL for sponsorship reasons, is a professional Twenty20 cricket league in Pakistan, organised by the Pakistan Cricket Board (PCB).

+Founded by the PCB in 2015, the league currently features (since 2018 PSL) six city-based franchise teams.
+Instead of operating as an association of independently owned teams, the league is a single entity in which each franchise is owned and controlled by the investors.